-We add a leap day to the calendar every four years (except for a few exceptions), and its all because of an eternal conflict between the true astronomical year and the calendar that we follow, the Gregorian Calendar.
+We add a leap day to the calendar every four years (except for a few exceptions), and it’s all because of an eternal conflict between the true astronomical year and the calendar that we follow, the Gregorian Calendar.

-Because our calendar year is about six hours shorter than a our astronomical year, we start celebrating the new year earlier and earlier every year.
+Because our calendar year is about six hours shorter than our astronomical year, we start celebrating the new year earlier and earlier every year.
 In fact, because the astronomical year is about six hours (a quarter of a day) longer than our calendar year, the lost time accounts for about a day per every four years.
 To make up for this lag, every four years, we add a day to the calendar.
 In other words, over four years, our calendar falls behind by a total of about 24 hours, so to make up for this, we add 24 hours to the calendar.
 Adding an extra day to the calendar every four years brings us pretty close, on average, to the astronomical year.

 However, the story does not end there.

 Things get a bit more complicated once we take into account the fact that the astronomical year is not exactly 365 days and six hours long.
-In fact, the astronomical year is actually 365 days, five hours, 48 minutes and 45 seconds or 365.2422 days long.
+In fact, the astronomical year is actually 365 days, five hours, 48 minutes and 45 seconds, or 365.2422 days long.
 This means that by adding an average of six hours to the calendar every year, we are actually overshooting the astronomical year by 11 minutes and 15 seconds.
 These extra minutes might not seem like a big deal year-to-year, but over the course of 400 years, these added minutes add up to about three extra days.
 To make up for these extra days, we remove three leap days from the calendar every 400 years.
 To do this, we don’t pull random leap days from the calendar; instead, we take away the leap days that occur on century years that are not divisible by 400.
-For example, we had a leap years in 1600 and 2000, and we will again in 2400, but we will not have a leap year in 2100, 2200, or 2300.
+For example, we had a leap year in 2000, and we will again in 2400, but we will not have a leap year in 2100, 2200, or 2300.
 The leap days in these three years are taken away so that we can compensate for overshooting the astronomical year by three days.